burichh/CS231n/README.md

 # CS231n
-My solutions for the Stanford course CS231n: Deep Learning for Compute Vision.
+My solutions for the Stanford course CS231n: Deep Learning for Computer Vision.